MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ## Checkpoint Streams

 Each checkpoint stream indicates the creation and content of a NEW checkpoint.
+Each checkpoint has an ID; these IDs are chosen arbitrarily by the encoder, though lower values SHOULD be preferred.
+IDs of checkpoints which have been dropped MAY be reused for future NEW checkpoints.

 When the encoder has finished writing all data on the stream, it changes the checkpoint to PENDING.
 When the decoder has received and processed all data on the stream, it changes the checkpoint to LIVE and generates an ACK_FLUSH.